False Bay: Navigation

-False Bay is not on any commercial navigational routes, but is adjacent to one of the major trading routes of the world, in a region notorious for storms, and it can provide shelter from wind and sea from most directions, with good anchoring ground in Simon's Bay that is sheltered from westerly winds and seas common in winter.
-It is occasionally used for shelter by smaller vessels or large vessels that have been damaged, but there are no commercial facilities for repair.
+False Bay is not on any commercial navigational routes.
+Still, it is adjacent to one of the world's major trade routes, in a region notorious for storms.
+It can provide shelter from wind and sea from most directions, with good anchoring ground in Simon's Bay that is sheltered from westerly winds and seas common in winter.
+It is occasionally used as shelter by smaller vessels or by damaged large vessels, but there are no commercial repair facilities.
 There have been several occasions where large damaged ships sought refuge in the bay.

 Extractive exploitation of resources

-The only current commercial fisheries remaining in False Bay are linefishing for pelagic snoek and yellowtail and demersal species hottentot, kob, white stumpnose, geelbek and roman, trapping of West Coast rock lobster, and beach-seine fishing (treknet).
-There are experimental fisheries such as for octopus, but this has been controversial due to entanglement of whales in the trap recovery lines.
+The only current commercial fisheries remaining in False Bay are linefishing for pelagic snoek and yellowtail and demersal species hottentot, kob, white stumpnose, geelbek, and roman, trapping of West Coast rock lobster, and beach-seine (also known as trek-net) fishing.
+There are experimental fisheries, such as for octopus, but this has been controversial due to the entanglement of whales in the trap recovery lines.
 The demersal shark longline fishery also occasionally operates on the southeastern side of the bay.

 Commercial line-fishing remains mostly hand-line fishing using baited lines.
-In the mid 1980s regulations and a licensing system were introduced.
-In the last decade of the 20th century linefish catches along the South African coast declined to the extent that emergency measures were declared to protect the remaining stock.
-Licensing systems were revised in an attempt to establish a sustainable commercial boat based fishery, restricted to 316 boats between Port Nolloth and Cape Infanta.
-Catch limits on most species apply, with the exception of snoek, which is now by far the largest part of reported catch.
+In the mid 1980s, regulations and a licensing system were introduced.
+In the last decade of the 20th century, line fish catches along the South African coast declined to the extent that emergency measures were declared to protect the remaining stock.
+Licensing systems were revised to establish a sustainable commercial boat-based fishery, restricted to 316 boats between Port Nolloth and Cape Infanta.
+Catch limits apply to most species, except snoek, which is now by far the largest part of the reported catch.
 Catches have become relatively stable since the early 2000s, though white stumpnose have continued to decline.

 Recreational fishing is the largest and most economically important fishery in the bay.
-It includes boat based angling and shore angling both from the rocky coast and from sandy beaches, and angling in estuaries, spearfishing and cast netting.
-In the first part of the 20th century most shore angling was for reef fish from the rocky east and west coasts of the bay, but a decline in the targeted species on the shoreline reefs and availability of four-wheel drive vehicles led to a move towards beach angling from the northern shore and targeting kob, white steenbras and slender bellman.
-Catches have declined and elasmobranchs are increasingly targeted by sports fishers.
-There has also been a move towards catch and release, and recent limitations on catch and closed areas in marine protected areas have slightly relieved the pressure, but stock of the top five target species have continued to diminish.
+It includes boat-based angling and shore angling, both from the rocky coast and from sandy beaches, and angling in estuaries, spearfishing, and cast netting.
+In the first part of the 20th century, most shore angling was for reef fish from the rocky east and west coasts of the bay.
+Still, a decline in the targeted species on the shoreline reefs and availability of four-wheel drive vehicles led to a move towards beach angling from the northern shore and targeting kob, white steenbras, and slender bellman.
+Catches have declined, and sports fishers increasingly target elasmobranchs.
+There has also been a move towards catch-and-release, and recent catch limits and closed areas in marine protected areas have slightly reduced pressure, but the stocks of the top five target species have continued to decline.